John Munro Bruce

 John Munro Bruce (10 October 1840 – 4 May 1901) was an Australian businessman.
 He was born in Ireland to Scottish parents and arrived in the colony of Victoria at the age of 18.
 He became the managing director and eventual majority shareholder in Paterson, Laing & Bruce, one of Melbourne's leading softgoods firms.
 He also held a number of civic positions, including as the founding club captain of the Royal Melbourne Golf Club.
 His son Stanley Bruce became prime minister of Australia.

 Early life

-Bruce was born in Brooklawn, County Leitrim, Ireland, the son of Mary (née Munro, Monro or Monroe) and George Williamson Bruce.
+Bruce was born on 10 October 1840 in Brooklawn, County Leitrim, Ireland.
+He was the son of Mary (née Munro, also spelled Monro or Monroe) and George Williamson Bruce.
 His family was Scottish, originating in East Ayrshire.
 After his father's early death, Bruce was sent to Scotland to attend Madras College in St Andrews.
 He rejoined his mother in Newry in 1853 and was apprenticed to Henry Hawkins & Co., a linen firm.
 He was largely self-educated, as was his brother William Duff Bruce who became a civil engineer in India.